 Collection and Galleries

-Bill’s current show is Authentic Texas: Photographs by Bill Wright.
-It is on display NOW at the Center for Contemporary Arts from May 10th – July 30th 2016.
+Bill’s last show was Authentic Texas: Photographs by Bill Wright.
+It was displayed at the Center for Contemporary Arts from May 10th – July 30th 2016.

 Click here to read more about the exhibit.